Morris Edward Opler: Notable accomplishments

-Career Path
+Career path

-Morris Edward Opler worked actively in his field for almost 50 years.
-His anthropological fieldwork began in 1931, when he began doing fieldwork in New Mexico among the Mescalero Apache tribe.
+Morris Edward Opler’s work spanned nearly 50 years.
+In 1931, he began doing anthropological fieldwork in New Mexico with the Mescalero Apache tribe.
 He had a lifelong interest in the indigenous people of western America, specifically the Apache, and consistently focused his studies on their lifestyles and practices.

-In addition to his anthropological studies, Opler entered the world of academia, working as a professor for many years, beginning in 1937, when he was employed at Reed College.
-This occupation was followed by positions at Claremont College, Harvard University, Cornell University, and finally, at the University of Oklahoma, after he had retired from Cornell University in 1969.
-Interspersed between these academic positions, Opler also worked for the Office of War Information (1943–1946) and at the Manzanar War Relocation Center during WWII.
-After retiring a second time, this time from the University of Oklahoma in 1977, he dedicated his time to writing and publishing articles relating to the conditions of Apache life.
+Opler became a professor at Reed College in 1937; he later taught at Claremont College, Harvard University, Cornell University, and the University of Oklahoma.
+Between these academic positions, Opler worked for the Office of War Information (1943–1946) and at the Manzanar War Relocation Center during WWII.
+In 1953, he participated in a research project related to villages near Lucknow with Indian anthropologist D.N.
+Majumdar.
+After retiring from the University of Oklahoma in 1977, he dedicated his time to writing and publishing articles on Apache life.

-Views and Beliefs
+Views and beliefs

 Opler had strong beliefs and opinions, and he was not afraid to make them known.
 He fought back in writing, often harshly and in a way that excited opposition, against those he disagreed with.

 Politically, he had an aversion to Marxist and Communist ideals and spoke out against them.
-This makes sense in the context of his career, because he lived in a time when the United States was experiencing a widespread paranoia surrounding Marxism, and anthropologists were often the group found most guilty of engaging in Marxist mindsets and practices.
+He lived in a time when the United States was experiencing widespread paranoia surrounding Marxism, and anthropologists were often the group found most guilty of engaging in Marxist mindsets and practices.

 Anthropologically, he believed in observing cultural practices and beliefs without judgment or bias (a practice known as cultural relativity).
 He defended the people he studied.
 For example, while he was working at the Manzanar War Relocation Center, he showed great sympathy for the Japanese people who were kept there.
 He was a strong advocate for their rights and comfort while he studied and wrote about their culture.

 Opler believed that studies of culture should be independent of studies of biology.
 He believed that the unchanging nature of human biology and the constant evolution of culture would contradict each other if attempts were made to study them in tandem.
 Because of this belief that differences in culture didn't come from differences in biology, Opler was racially tolerant and didn't believe one race was biologically superior.
 This racial tolerance would lead him to dedicate so much of his research efforts to marginalized ethnic groups, namely the Native Americans and the Japanese.